 Here are a few questions to consider when determining the authority of your source:

 Accuracy refers to the reliability, the truthfulness and the correctness of the content.
 You can use your prior knowledge to determine the accuracy of information or you can compare the information to other sources to see if it holds.
+You should check if the author uses references to back up their claims.
 Remember that you should always use peer reviewed or refereed material for your assignments and your thesis.

 Here are a few questions to consider when determining the accuracy of your source: